vskadandale/vocalist/README.md

 Lipreading using Temporal Convolutional Networks.

 ### Licence
-This project heavily makes use of source code of other existing works.
+This project makes use of source code of other existing works.
 Only the original source code from this repository is provided under CC-BY-NC license, while the parts of the repository based on the code reused/adapted from elsewhere are available under their respective license terms.